SentientUI

 5. When the goal fires → SDK sends goal_achieved event

-6. API updates variant weights: avg_reward shifts toward the winner
+6. API updates variant weights: alpha/beta shift toward the winner

 The learning progress bar in the dashboard tracks bandit pulls toward a configurable target (default 500).
 Below that threshold the algorithm is still actively exploring.
 Above it, confidence is high enough to consider promoting a winner manually or letting the bandit converge fully.